ImMPrada/discussion/README.md

 Hat tip to frontendmentor.io for their design

-Special thanks for comments a mentoring to @mapra99
+Special thanks for comments and mentoring to @mapra99

 ## License